-A Zero-Click refers to a search results page, or SERP, that provides the answer to a search query at the top of the page, such that the user doesn't need any further clicks to get a question or inquiry answered.
+A Zero-Click search occurs when a search results page displays the answer to a user's query at the top of the page, and the user does not need to click a link to access it.

-In June 2019, for the first time, a majority of all browser-based searches on Google resulted in Zero-Clicks.
+In June 2019, most of all browser-based searches on Google resulted in Zero-Clicks for the first time.

 Optimizing for search visits (CTR) that generate site traffic